HOW WILL the response TO COVID-19 AFFECT ATHLETICS?

 Tell me about summer sports camps?

 Summer is a good time to try out a sport, develop athletic skills and do the specific conditioning exercises needed for optimum performance as you prepare for the team tryouts.
 Summer Camps are offered by most sports.
-A brochure is available that offers prices, dates, and times for all summer camps offered.
-At 8th grade family night, coaches will be available after this meeting to answer your questions about summer camp
+Our Summer Camp Flyer offers prices, dates, and times for all summer camps offered.
+Many of our coaches have posted welcome videos for freshmen online.
+We encourage future Trojans to check them out.

-To participate, each student will need to complete the clearance process at www.athleticclearance.com.
+To participate in a summer camp, each student will need to complete the clearance process at www.athleticclearance.com.
 The athletic clearance is valid for one school year.

 What is the Off Season Sports course?